The American solar industry is expanding quickly, with growing demand for diverse talent at all levels and sectors.

-We help the industry improve training and hiring practices through original research, solar career fairs, regional trainer-employer summits, an online career connections platform, and a portfolio of tools and resources.
+We help the industry improve training and hiring practices through original research, solar career fairs, regional trainer-employer summits, and a portfolio of tools and resources.

 With the support of the U.S. Department of Energy Solar Energy Technologies Office

-The Solar Training Network is funded through the U.S. Department of Energy’s Solar Training and Education for Professionals (STEP) program, which supports efforts to coordinate solar workforce development practices and improve workforce quality, industry efficiency and lower costs of deploying solar technology.
+Initial funding for The Solar Training Network was provided by the U.S. Department of Energy’s Solar Training and Education for Professionals (STEP) program, which supports efforts to coordinate solar workforce development practices and improve workforce quality, industry efficiency and lower costs of deploying solar technology.

 Building America's solar workforce is a big project.